Ryan Shazier: 2015

 After his rookie season, Shazier returned the next season to again be the starting inside linebacker.
 On September 10, 2015, Shazier made five solo tackles and two assists in the season opener at the New England Patriots.
 The next game against the San Francisco 49ers, he left the game with a shoulder injury in the fourth quarter after making a career-high 15 total tackles and 11 solo tackles.
 He also sacked 49ers quarterback Colin Kaepernick for his first career sack.
 Shazier missed weeks 3–6 with nerve damage in his shoulder.
 After returning, he made five solo tackles, one assist, and a sack in a Week 10 win over the Cleveland Browns.
 On November 29, 2015, he sustained a concussion and left in the fourth quarter against the Seattle Seahawks.
 On December 20, 2015, Shazier made three solo tackles, three assists, and three pass deflections in a 34–27 win over the Denver Broncos.
 He also made his first career interception, after picking off Broncos quarterback Brock Osweiler.
-On January 9, 2016, during the AFC wild card game against the Cincinnati Bengals, Shazier stripped the ball from Jeremy Hill with 1:36 left in the fourth quarter.
+On January 9, 2016, during the AFC Wildcard game against the Cincinnati Bengals, Shazier stripped the ball from Jeremy Hill with 1:36 left in the fourth quarter.
 The ball was recovered by Ross Cockrell, leading to the game-winning field goal from Chris Boswell.
 Shazier finished the 18–16 victory with nine combined tackles and two forced fumbles.
 He finished the season with 87 combined tackles, 31/2 sacks, and an interception in 12 starts and 12 games.